Student Leadership and Responsibility

 • Providing leadership and mentoring freshmen to help smooth the transition from high school to college life

-While all team members are expected to contribute their time and talents for the good of the Sailing program, a number of leadership opportunities exists including those of Team Co-Captain, Business Manager, Transportation Coordinator, and Web Site Coordinator.
+While all team members are expected to contribute their time and talents to achieve the program's goals, a number of leadership opportunities exist, not the least are Team Co-Captain and Business Manager.

 In 2010, in honor of their coach, the team donated the Joseph J. Sullivan, Jr. Leadership Award to...